 How We Help Degenerative Disc Disease

 If you have had radiographs or MRIs taken before, please bring them with you to your appointment for our doctors to review.
-We see many patients that have failed other treatments such as prescription medications, physical therapy, and even surgery.
+We see many patients that have failed other treatments such as prescription medications, injections, physical therapy, and even surgery.

 Narrowing and flattening of the discs makes them less shock-absorbing.
 However, rather than simply treating the symptoms, our doctors provide a long-term strategy in Degenerative Disc Disease Treatment.Our goal is to not only get you the relief that you seek right away, but also prevent future spinal decay and degeneration.
 Your discs may never be textbook normal again, but being proactive with your health can definitely help prevent further disc damage.

 Non-surgical spinal decompression helps rehabilitate spinal discs by slowly relaxing and stretching your spine by cycling through distraction and relaxation phases.
 During your session, downward forces of gravity are removed, creating a vacuum effect and negative intra-discal pressure.
 The cycles of relaxation and distraction promote the diffusion of oxygen, water and nutrient-rich fluids from the outside to flow back into your discs.
 These nutrients allow the degenerated and torn disc fibers to begin to heal.